• Skip to primary navigation

 Can this dish be made gluten-free?

 Yup!
-Just substitute gluten-free tamari for the soy sauce and make sure your hoisin sauce is gluten-free.
+Just substitute gluten-free tamari for the soy sauce and dark soy sauce, and make sure your hoisin sauce is gluten-free.

 Is General Tso's tofu spicy?